kaylubh/drf-api/README.md

 ### Author: [Caleb Hemphill](https://github.com/kaylubh)

 A small project to demonstrate how to used Django and Django REST Framework to set up a web API.
+Deployed in a local Docker container.

 ### Setup

+#### Requirements - Run

+1. Ensure Docker Desktop is installed and running

-#### Requirements
+#### Requirements - Develop / Test

-1. Install [Python](https://www.python.org/) if not already

 1. Create and activate a virtual environment